 In due course police officers and others with suitable civilian qualifications were employed as Intelligence Police, either transferring to the 10th Fusiliers or retaining their own cap badges.
 On 12 August 1914 the embryo Corps embarked on the Olympia at Southampton for France with the British Expedition Force.
 On the 9 September 1914, Torrie left the Corps (he was later killed in action on the Somme in 1916) to be replaced by Captain, later Field Marshal Lord Wavell.
 Wavell moved to the General Staff on 07 December 1914.
 Another important officer in the early part of the War was Major Dunnington Jefferson, who was the personnel officer for the Corps until February 1916.

-The work of the officers and men of the Intelligence Corps and Intelligence Department during the First World War extended to all theatres and behind enemy lines.
-Second Lieutenant Rolleston West earned an early DSO in 1914, having ridden his motor-cycle to retrieve maps left in the French village of Pontoise despite the proximity of the advancing German Army.
+The work of the Intelligence Corps and Intelligence Department during the First World War extended to all theatres and behind enemy lines.
+Second Lieutenant Rolleston West earned an early Distinguished Service Order (DSO) in 1914, having ridden his motor-cycle to retrieve maps left in the French village of Pontoise despite the proximity of the advancing German Army.
 He noted that the bridge in the village over the river Oise was prepared for demolition.
 This was crucial intelligence as the bridge was the last that needed destruction in order to prevent General Alexander Von Kluck's cavalry breaking across the river and over-running the withdrawing British Expeditionary Force.
 Despite orders from his Brigade commander to withdraw, Rolleston West remained to assist an Engineer Lieutenant, Pennycuik, to set the charges and blow the bridge almost within sight of the advancing Germans.

 Signals Intelligence was a new military art.
 From the early months of the war the British Army was able to locate German units through simple direction finding.
 The Germans developed a system of tapping the vast network of landline communications employed by the British along, and to the rear of the front line.
 The Allies only became aware of the eavesdropping equipment in early 1916, but succeeded in duplicating the apparatus.
 By the end of the war our equipment had been developed to the extent that it was possible to monitor signals from a telephone landline from 3000 yards away - the technical equivalent of monitoring the signals that emit from your average personal computer or mobile telephone.
 The interception of German wireless and telephone traffic was carried out by the Signals Service of the Royal Engineers.
 Intelligence Corps personnel were employed within the decoding organisations.
 This element was assisted from 1917 by 12 members of the Women's Army Auxiliary Corps - known as the Hush-WAACs.